CRC: Fully General Model of Confidential Remote Computing: Co-Evolution of Requirements and Solutions through Five Entities

-\textbf{What do they threaten?} \emph{Data Owners} and \emph{Hardware Owners} are curious about the secret algorithm.
-They pose a potential threat against the algorithm; they may for example collaborate to leak the secret algorithm. \emph{Hardware Owners} and \emph{Algorithm Owners} are curious about data sets.
+\textbf{What do they threaten?} \emph{Data Owners} and \emph{\acrlong{ho}s} are curious about the secret algorithm.
+They pose a potential threat against the algorithm; they may for example collaborate to leak the secret algorithm. \emph{\acrlong{ho}s} and \emph{\acrlong{ao}s} are curious about data sets.
 They take any opportunity to threaten private data sets, and they may collaborate to diminish the privacy of individuals in data sets.
-As the algorithm processes the data, it is easier for a \emph{Hardware Owner} to collaborate with the \emph{Algorithm Owner} against the \emph{Data Owner} to leak or signal the private data.
-In addition, \emph{Hardware Owners} are also curious about both secret algorithms and private data.
+As the algorithm processes the data, it is easier for a \emph{\acrlong{ho}} to collaborate with the \emph{\acrlong{ao}} against the \emph{Data Owner} to leak or signal the private data.
+In addition, \emph{\acrlong{ho}s} are also curious about both secret algorithms and private data.